-Genesis BioHealth was founded, and the Cross’s began sharing their passion for the science of nutrition after several combinations of events lead Dr. Cross to begin evolving their dietary practices.
-Ironically, during the year 2002, when the Dr. was researching an experimental chemotherapy agent, the Cross’s daughter, Katherine, was born with a rare deadly inoperable brain tumor called “Diffuse Pontine Glioma”.
+Genesis BioHealth was founded, and the Cross’s began sharing their passion for the science of nutrition after several combinations of events led them to begin evolving their dietary practices.
+Ironically, during the year 2002, when the Dr. was researching an experimental chemotherapy agent, the Cross’s daughter, Katherine, was born with a rare, deadly, and inoperable brain tumor of a type called “Diffuse Pontine Glioma”.
 The Cross’s, including their 4-year-old son Nathaniel, underwent a long ordeal of chemotherapy, radiation, and steroids to try and save Katherine’s life.
-Unfortunately, she lost her battle to cancer at age 2, dying in her mothers’ arms in 2004.
-It was during this time that Dr. Cross’s first doubts began to emerge surrounding the use of pharmaceuticals to battle non-communicable disease as opposed to the use of nutrition to strengthen the immune system.
-It would not be till years later when these first doubts began to solidify and bear fruit, however.
+Unfortunately, she lost her battle to cancer at age 2, dying in her mother’s arms in 2004.
+It was during this time that Dr. Cross’s first doubts began to emerge surrounding the use of pharmaceuticals to battle non-communicable diseases as opposed to the use of nutrition to strengthen the immune system.
+It would not be till years later, however, when these first doubts began to solidify and bear fruit.

 Both began seeing endocrinologists and taking prescription medications under their care.
 Over the next 3-5 years, the Cross’s conditions worsened.
 Mrs. Cross developed a large group of nodules on her thyroid, while Dr. Cross battled higher blood sugar, triglycerides, and blood pressure, entering the highest-risk category for stroke and heart attack.
 It was then that the Cross’s made the decision to get “healthy” again.
 Unfortunately, they did not realize that the path would be much longer, more convoluted, and costly to their health and bank accounts than they initially believed.

-To “get healthy”, they began reading about and practicing what is now called “paleo” and “ketogenic” dieting, which can be more generally categorized as different types of low carbohydrate high fat dieting.
+To “get healthy”, they began reading about and practicing what is now called “paleo” and “ketogenic” dieting, both somewhat similar and related types of low carbohydrate high-fat dieting.
 They also began exercising heavily in a range of activities.
 Both the Cross’s became very fit and lost the bulk of their excess weight.
 They changed their nutritional lifestyles to what they believed was clean and healthy.
 As a result, Dr. Cross’s diabetes and lipid panel numbers improved greatly as did Mrs. Cross’s thyroid numbers.
 However, they still struggled to get off medication and the nodules on Mrs. Cross’s thyroid continued to grow.
 Both were hungry all the time, they thought then it was due to the heavy exercise.
 They snacked frequently on “healthy” low carb snacks and controlled their weight by exercise as many are taught to do.
 Ultimately, however, their health slowly decreased in ways that weren’t apparent even as their fitness increased.
 This contradictory situation didn’t become obvious until they reached their late 40’s.
-By that time, Dr. Cross developed tendonitis in his joints, and chronic sinusitis, forcing him to stop rock climbing and biking.
+By that time, Dr. Cross developed tendonitis in his joints, gum disease, and chronic sinusitis, forcing him to stop rock climbing and biking.
 Mrs. Cross began to battle anemia and a range of severe pre-menopausal symptoms later resulting in surgery and a severe complication due to infection which nearly ended her life.
 Even when things were “normal” and they were feeling good they had virtually no excess energy.
 Both were exhausted each day, always pushing to get through their busy work weeks until the weekend came, and they could rest.
-They got sick several time each year and would take antibiotics just to stay on their feet and keep working at their professions.
-They did not realize then that these were important signs of metabolic distress.
+They got sick several times each year and would then take antibiotics just to stay on their feet and keep working at their professions.
+They did not realize that these were important signs of metabolic distress.

 All this time, the Cross’s had diligently followed the directions of their doctors.
 They had adopted the most current healthy dietary recommendations.
 They had increased their exercise and fitness greatly and lost their excess weight.
 While they were as fit as they had ever been, and their outward health appeared good according to their weight, blood chemistry, and medical testing, their state had ultimately come at the cost of their immune, energy, endocrine, and skeletal systems, which told different unobserved, tales.